 by Discount Las Vegas Lawyer. https://nevadadivorce.org and https://discountlasvegaslawyer.com/nevada-divorce-attorney/

-How are community property and community debts divided in a Nevada divorce?
+How are community property and community debts divided in a divorce?
 Read on to know where you stand.

-IS NEVADA A COMMUNITY PROPERTY STATE?
+NEVADA IS A COMMUNITY PROPERTY STATE

-Yes, Nevada is a community property state.
 This means that, in a marriage, the name under which an asset is held does not determine which spouse holds an interest in it.
 This means that even if you buy a house in your name only while married, the house belongs to both your spouse and you (unless your spouse signed a waiver during the purchase).

 What’s important is whether the married couple purchased the house during the marriage—and what source of funds were used to make the purchase.